District 7, Ho Chi Minh City

 District 7 (Quận 7) is a former urban district of Ho Chi Minh City, the largest city in Vietnam.
-As of 2024, the district had a population of 456,789 and an area of 36 km2.
+As of 2024, the district had a population of 456,789 and an area of 36 km2.District 7 was dissolved on 1 July 2025 as part of the 2025 Vietnamese administrative reform, which abolished all district-level units in Vietnam, with its wards consolidated into four larger wards directly under Ho Chi Minh City.

 District 7 was formed from the northern part of Nhà Bè District in 1997, connected to the city of Thủ Đức by the Phú Mỹ Bridge, which opened in September 2009.
 The Phú Mỹ Hưng New City is located in the district (mostly entire the wards of Tân Phú and Tân Phong).

+Geography and location

+District 7 located on the south side of urban core of former Ho Chi Minh City, adjacent with: